linkerd/website/linkerd.io/content/blog/announcing-augusts-linkerd-hero.md

 ## Congrats, Dom!

-This month's hero is Dom DePasqual.
+This month's hero is Dom DePasquale.
 At ServiceMeschCon Europe, Dom shared how the engineering team at
 [Penn State used Linkerd to schedule 68,000 COVID tests](https://buoyant.io/media/how-linkerd-helped-schedule-68-000-covid-tests/).
 Because sharing lessons learned (and pitfalls!) with the community is one